-**Short Answer: Your state will require you to file an Annual Report in order to keep your LLC in compliance, your contact information updated and your LLC in good standing.
-Fees and due dates vary by state.**
+Your state will require you to file an Annual Report in order to keep your LLC in compliance.
+The LLC Annual Report will keep your LLC in good standing.
+Fees and due dates vary by state.

 Once your LLC is formed, paperwork with the state is not over.